Play Live Radio

 According to KFF, most navigator organizations are responding to the cuts by cutting staff.
 For example, ASPIN has cut its navigator staff from 30 to 18 people, thanks to a funding change of nearly $700,000 this year.

-CMS saidit’s focusing its energy on digital and texting outreach moving forward, arguing “these outreach methodologies have proven the most effective in reaching existing and new enrollees.”
+CMS said it’s focusing its energy on digital and texting outreach moving forward, arguing “these outreach methodologies have proven the most effective in reaching existing and new enrollees.”

 Holloway said ASPIN is trying new digital outreach efforts this year, including texting services and a Pandora radio ad focused on rural counties.